Today's Articles

 The Washington Bee Newspaper is Published

-Throughout almost all of its forty years in publication, it was edited by Black lawyer-journalist William Calvin Chase.
+Throughout almost all of its 40 years in publication, it was edited by Black lawyer-journalist William Calvin Chase.
 The Bee's publication history coincided with a two-generation period of American history during which the political roles of Blacks were sharply constrained by the politically reactionary Redeemers.
-Successful professional Blacks, such as editor Chase, faced constant political battles in order to hold on to the limited gains made in previous generations.
+Successful professional Blacks, such as editor Chase, faced constant political battles to hold on to the limited gains made in previous generations.
 Chase's editorials at first criticized accommodating Black leaders such as Booker T. Washington but later made peace with the influential Tuskegee leader.

 That was the year the Bee ceased publication, unable to survive the death of its editor in 1921.
-The Washington Bee was a six-column broadsheet, typical of the newspapers of its day.
+The Washington Bee was a six-column broadsheet typical of the newspapers of its day.
 In May 1886, the Bee was priced at five cents for a single issue, with a subscription costing $2.00 a year.

 The Bee′s acceptance of advertising necessitated active acceptance of the overall social customs of its day, including residential segregation.
-For example, in a June 1893 display advertisement, developers in Bowie, Maryland, touted what they called: The first opportunity offered colored people to secure Homes on Weekly payments of 50 cents a week or Two Dollars per month – 1000 Lots for Sale – In the city of Bowie, State of Maryland.
+For example, in a June 1893 display advertisement, developers in Bowie, Maryland, touted what they called The first opportunity offered colored people to secure Homes on Weekly payments of 50 cents a week or Two Dollars per month – 1000 Lots for Sale – In the city of Bowie, State of Maryland.
 Only a 20-minute ride from Washington.
 Double track.
 22 trains stop daily.
-The fare to and from Washington, only Six cents by commutation ticket.
+The fare to and from Washington is only Six cents by commutation ticket.

 The Bee wielded its influence through carefully worded editorial content.
 The Washington Bee would sometimes accord significant coverage to news stories involving crime, including criminal acts that did not involve the Black community.
-Examples include a June 1893 Bee lead paragraph, describing the Lizzie Borden case: The trial of one of the most sensational murder cases of modern times began on Monday at Fall River, Mass.
+Examples include a June 1893 Bee lead paragraph describing the Lizzie Borden case: The trial of one of the most sensational murder cases of modern times began on Monday at Fall River, Mass.
 It continued publication, with gaps in 1893 and 1895, until 1922, shortly after editor Chase's death.
 The Library of Congress has archived issues of the Bee from August 2, 1884, onward until the cessation of publication in 1922.

 New Poem Each Day